ECON 2506 - Intermediate Microeconomics A II

 The text chapters given are for the main text by Varian.
 The chapter numbers given here are only an indication of relevant readings.

-Lecture Schedule Week 1 Budget Constraints, Preferences, Axioms Chapter 2,3 Week 2 IC, MRS and Utility Chapter 3,4 Week 3 Specific Cases of Utility Chapter 4 Week 4 Choice Chapter 5 Week 5 Demand Chapter 6 Week 6 Slutsky Equation Chapter 8 Week 7 Mid-semester Test Week 8 Technology
+1 Budget Constraints, Preferences, Axioms Chapter 2, 3 2 IC, MRS and Utility Chapter 3, 4 3 Specific Cases of Utility Chapter 4 4 Choice Chapter 5 5 Demand Chapter 6 6 Slutsky Equation Chapter 8 MID-SEMESTER BREAK 7 Mid-semester Test 8 Technology

 The University's policy on Assessment for Coursework Programs is based on the following four principles: